HAYES VALLEY NEIGHBORHOOD ASSOCIATION BYLAWS

-Section 1.
-The nominating committee shall consist of five (5) voting members in good standing of the Hayes Valley Neighborhood Association – two (2) to be appointed by the president, three (3) to be elected by the board of directors.
+9.1 The nominating committee shall consist of five (5) voting members in good standing of the Hayes Valley Neighborhood Association – two (2) to be appointed by the president, three (3) to be elected by the Board of Directors.
 It shall elect its chairperson from among its members.
-Vacancies on the nominating committee shall be filled by the board of directors.
+Vacancies on the Nominating Committee shall be filled by the Board of Directors.

-Section 2.
-The nominating committee shall prepare a slate of nominees for officer and director pursuant to the provisions of ARTICLE V which shall be mailed to all members with notice of the election to be held at the annual general meeting pursuant to the notice requirements of ARTICLE VIII – Section 1.
-The nominating committee shall make every attempt to include on the slate representation from all areas within the boundaries of the organization, as stated in Article II.
-Such slate shall include the names of members nominated to stand for election as officers; members nominated to stand for election as directors; directors whose terms have not expired; any officer or director who is ineligible to serve for another term in the same office; and shall identify any incumbent nominated to stand for re-election.
+9.2 The nominating committee shall prepare a slate of nominees for officer, director, and associate board member pursuant to the provisions of ARTICLE V, which shall be electronically sent or mailed to all voting members with notice of the election to be held at the annual general meeting pursuant to the notice requirements of ARTICLE 8.1.c.
+The Nominating Committee shall make every attempt to include on the slate representation from all areas within the boundaries of the organization, as stated in Article II.
+Such slate shall include the names of members nominated to stand for election as officers; members nominated to stand for election as Directors; members nominated to stand for election as associate board members; Directors whose terms have not expired; any Officer or Director who is ineligible to serve for another term in the same office; and shall identify any incumbent nominated to stand for re-election.

 All nominations shall be with the previous consent of the nominee.
 Additional nominations may be made from the floor.

-Section 2.
-This organization shall not endorse candidates for political office nor become affiliated with any political party.
-Guest speakers at meetings must be specifically authorized by the president, and approved by the board of directors.
+10.2 This organization shall not endorse candidates for political office nor become affiliated with any political party.
+Guest Speakers at meetings must be specifically authorized by the President and approved by the Board of Directors.
 The name of the Hayes Valley Neighborhood Association, or its membership mailing list, shall not be used to further any political candidacy or the aims of any political party identified as such.
-Neither the organization’s name nor the mailing list may be used for any purpose other than official business of the Hayes Valley Neighborhood Association, unless specifically authorized by the board of directors.
+Neither the organization’s name nor the mailing list may be used for any purpose other than official business of the Hayes Valley Neighborhood Association, unless specifically authorized by the Board of Directors.

-Section 3.
-In case of differences of interpretation of these bylaws, the board of directors shall make the final decision.
+10.3 In case of differences of interpretation of these bylaws, the Board of Directors shall make the final decision.

-Section 4.
-Robert’s Rules of Order, Revised, shall govern except as otherwise provided in these bylaws.
+10.4 Robert’s Rules of Order, Revised, shall govern except as otherwise provided in these By-laws.

-To the fullest extent permitted by law, the corporation shall indemnify its directors, officers, employees and other persons described in Corporations Code section S238(a)/7237(a)/9246(a), including persons formerly occupying such positions against all expenses, judgment liens, fines, settlements and other amounts actually and reasonably incurred by them in connection with any proceeding as that term is used in that section by reason of the fact that the person is or was a person described in that section.
+To the fullest extent permitted by law, the corporation shall indemnify its Directors, Officers, Employees and other persons described in Corporations Code section 5238(a)/7237(a)/9246(a), including persons formerly occupying such positions against all expenses, judgment liens, fines, settlements and other amounts actually and reasonably incurred by them in connection with any proceeding as that term is used in that section by reason of the fact that the person is or was a person described in that section.

 This corporation shall have the right and shall use its best efforts to purchase and maintain insurance to the full extent permitted by law on behalf of its officers, directors, employees and other agents, to cover any liability asserted against or incurred by any officer, director, employee, or agent in such capacity or arising from the officer’s, director’s, employee’s agent’s status as such.